Lrodriguez310/LuisBookStore2/LuisBookStore2/README.txt

 Performed CRUD operations on CoverType
 • Added Cover Type to NavBar = index.cshtml
-• Added CoverType Controller with all required Action Methods
+• Added CoverType Controller with all required Action Methods = added all of the asp into the index.cshtml navbar
-• Covered Type Index View to use DataTables
+• Cover Type Index View to use DataTables = Cover type is now able to be seen as a datatable
-• Covered Type Upsert View takes care of creating and updating CoverType
+• Cover Type Upsert View takes care of creating and updating CoverType
 • Deleted CoverType is done using the API Call.

 2022 11 21 1127